 Cash value gains: Some permanent life insurance policies may pay out not only a large sum upon an insured's death, but are also designed to increase in cash value through investments paid by the owner.
 Any increases, or investments, in the cash value of the policy are not considered income and will not be taxed.

-Surrender payouts: To surrender life insurance simply means that you are turning in a cash value policy for its current value.The money you receive for surrendering your policy will not be taxed so long as the payout is less than what you'd paid into the policy during its lifetime.
+Surrender payouts: To surrender life insurance simply means that you are turning in a cash value policy for its current value.The money you receive for surrendering your policy will not be taxed as long as the payout is less than what you'd paid into the policy during its lifetime.

 When Is Life Insurance Taxed?*

 Payouts from a large estate: Even though in many cases payouts to beneficiaries will not be subject to income taxes, there is an exception.
-A life insurance policy is considered to be part of an estate, and if said estate is large enough (nearly $5.5 million**), then a life insurance payout could be subject to an estate tax.
+A life insurance policy is considered to be part of an estate, and if the estate is large enough (nearly $11.2 million**), then a life insurance payout could be subject to an estate tax.
 One way to potentially avoid this type of tax is to transfer the policy to an irrevocable trust.
 If done more than three years prior to your death, this may keep your life insurance from becoming part of your estate.

 Interest on payouts: Your beneficiary may have the option to collect their payout in installments rather than one lump sum.
 If they do elect to do so, then the insurance company will often pay interest on the balance.
 That interest may be subject to income tax.